KEEP YOUR CASE STRONG

 There is pain and negative emotion in divorce.
 Express it to your attorney, friends and family, or to a counselor.
 These people are your team.
 Don’t express it to your spouse or your children.

 Your children will be happier if you and your spouse maintain kindness during your divorce.
 Even if you don’t feel any kindness, just avoiding contention between you makes your children happier.
 That is smart.
+It is the opposite of parental alienation.

 There is a better way: You can take a strong legal position without being contentious.
 You can take full legal action to have a fair legal decision over parenting time and property.
 You can take as strong a stance on fairness as you need to.
 The key is to stop arguing or attempting to express negative emotion to your spouse, and use the legal process to keep your case as strong as it can be.